reddy3898/DevOps-Documents/02-Docker-Setup.md

 ## Setup Linux VM (Amazon Linux / Ubuntu)

-1) Login into AWS Cloud account
+1) Login into AWS Cloud account login
 2) Create Linux VM and connect to it using MobaXterm

 ## Install Docker In Amazon Linux VM